ImTh3Jok3r/MetaScraper/README.md

 #### You're ready to go!

 I put my API key and CSE cv code into a simple text file called `API_Key.txt` and `SE_Code.txt` in the same folder as the python file so that they could be read and used in the program and I could just .gitignore them and not share my precious keys (honestly I could probably share the CSE, but for the sake of saying I'm paranoid?).

+# Some notes:

+Currently the data output is difficult to parse through and honestly looks like a blob.
+That will be changing as new iterations of the code are completed, but this tool is AS-IS for now.

+Also, there will be some errors when downloading PDFs, this is due to the `URLLIB` library and how it handles links/connections - this will be getting addressed in the future, as well, when I can diagnose what is causing the errors in redirects or how the file is handled.
+The downloads that fail will output their link into an `Errors.txt` file so that you can get the information by hand, if need be.
+Yes, I said no "HandJamming," but come on this is a few files instead of 100.

+There is also an issue of some of the PDFs either not downloading properly or being encrypted (OR BOTH **_dun dun dun_**).
+This information will be displayed so you know which files this occurs with.